-The state's self-restraint helps ensure that the common good is not defined and imposed from above as either a uniform, fixed norm or as an idiosyncratic product of office-holders' own moral claims, but is instead realized from the bottom up, constituted by the conscience driven decisions and day-to-day actions of individuals and the communities to which they belong.
-(103)
+The state's self-restraint helps ensure that the common good is not defined and imposed from above as either a uniform, fixed norm or as an idiosyncratic product of office-holders' own moral claims, but is instead realized from the bottom up, constituted by the conscience-driven decisions and day-to-day actions of individuals and the communities to which they belong.

-He then adds: "The state's self-restraint cannot be absolute, of course, for the common good requires a level of social justice and order that only state authority can assure."
-(103)
+He then adds: "The state's self-restraint cannot be absolute, of course, for the common good requires a level of social justice and order that only state authority can ensure."

 Why have the scales been weighted in favor of a minimalist state and against the conditions of multiple common goods?
-If we are truly concerned about the common good, must we not also ask - starting from the requirements of order and tranquility, and moving out from those to other common goods - what governing acts are required (or desirable) if the elements of the common good are to be achieved?
-I see no reason to assume that goods common to civil society will be achieved by groups (and their members) doing their own thing.
-There is no necessary objection to laws for the common good being promulgated "from above" (Vischer's phrase), no necessary reason to suppose that office holders will be any more (or less) idiosyncratic than those souls that put them into office.
+If we are truly concerned about the common good, must we not also ask-starting from the requirements of order and tranquility, and moving out from those to other common goods-what governing acts are required or desirable if the elements of the common good are to be achieved?
+I see no reason to assume that goods common to civil society will be achieved by groups, and their members, doing their own thing.
+There is no necessary objection to laws for the common good being promulgated "from above" and no necessary reason to suppose that office holders will be any more or less idiosyncratic than those souls that put them into office.
 Kossel continues:

 [The common good of order] may require many sets of laws to order the various functional groups working for the common good.
 (Ia IIae, q.
 95, a.
 4).
-The main requirement for such laws is that they be just; especially they must observe distributive justice by an equitable sharing of the burdens and rewards of social life among the citizens according to function and merit (Ia IIae, q.
-96, a.4; Ia IIae, q.
-100, a.
-2).
-15
+The main requirement for such laws is that they be just; especially they must observe distributive justice by an equitable sharing of the burdens and rewards of social life among the citizens according to function and merit.